All the World’s a Stage for Scholarship Recipients

 The Houston Shakespeare Festival is only one example of the valuable professional experience Lofton gained at UH.
 “If I had not received the training that I did at UH, I would not be booking the jobs I am now,” she says.
 “They didn’t just teach us about acting, they taught us how to be professionals.
 I had the privilege of being surrounded by a group of talented, intelligent, hilarious, and hardworking people for four years, and witnessed our collective growth as people and as performers.”

 Lofton returned to the UH stage post-graduation in 2016 to star in “Intimate Apparel” by Pulitzer prize-winning playwright Lynn Nottage, and has performed in numerous Houston productions.
 Later this year, she’ll head to Staunton, Va. to perform with the American Shakespeare Center’s 2017 summer/fall season.

 Beyond that?
 “Winning a Tony award in the year 2020 — you heard it here first!” she laughs.
 Coogs have never been known for thinking small, and scholarships have the potential to make those dreams even bigger.

 To support the Cecil J. Pickett Scholarship Endowment Fund, or another scholarship fund for UH students, make a gift today.
-For more information about creating an endowed scholarship, contact the Office of Development at (713)-743-4708 or firstname.lastname@example.org.
+For more information about creating an endowed scholarship, contact Andrea Ward at (713) 743-7873 or email@example.com.